Metrics (networking)

-Router metrics are configuration values used by a router to make routing decisions.
+Routing metrics are configuration values used by a router to make routing decisions.
 A metric is typically one of many fields in a routing table.
 Router metrics help the router choose the best route among multiple feasible routes to a destination.
 The route will go in the direction of the gateway with the lowest metric.

 A router metric is typically based on information such as path length, bandwidth, load, hop count, path cost, delay, maximum transmission unit (MTU), reliability and communications cost.